-Unless an Out-of-Network Provider gives a Member proper notice of its charges (as described in more detail below) and the Member gives written consent to such charges (such consent following such proper notice is referred to as the Member's "Out-of-Network Consent"), charges for services furnished by an Out-of-Network Provider in a Network Facility while the Member are receiving Network services at that Network facility: (i) are payable at the Network cost-sharing level; and (ii) the allowed amount used to determine the Plan's Benefit payment is the "recognized amount" determined in accordance with applicable state or federal law, or, if less, the amount actually billed by the Out-of-Network Provider.
+Unless an Out-of-Network Provider gives a Member proper notice of its charges (as described in more detail below) and the Member gives written consent to such charges (such consent following such proper notice is referred to as the Member's "Out-of-Network Consent"), charges for services furnished by an Out-of-Network Provider in a Network Facility while the Member is receiving Network services at that Network facility: (i) are payable at the Network cost-sharing level; and (ii) the allowed amount used to determine the Plan's Benefit payment is the "recognized amount" determined in accordance with applicable state or federal law, or, if less, the amount actually billed by the Out-of-Network Provider.

-Unless the Out-of-Network Provider obtains a Member's Out-of-Network Consent, the Member is responsible for applicable Network cost-sharing amounts (any Deductible, Copay or Coinsurance), and the Member is not responsible for any charges that may be made in excess of the allowed amount.
+Unless the Out-of-Network Provider obtains a Member's Out-of-Network Consent, the Member is responsible for applicable Network cost-sharing amounts (any Deductible, Copay, or Coinsurance), and the Member is not responsible for any charges that may be made in excess of the allowed amount.
+Any such Deductible will accumulate toward the Member's Network Deductible, and any such Deductible, Copay, or Coinsurance will accumulate toward the Member's Network Out-of-Pocket Limit.
 If the Out-of-Network Provider bills you for an amount higher than the amount you owe as indicated on the Explanation of Benefits (EOB), contact the Claims Administrator's Customer Service team at the phone number on your ID Card.

-Surprise Billing Claims - Out-of-Network Emergency Services Charges
+Surprise Billing Claims - Out-of-Network Emergency Services Charges & Air Ambulance Charges

-- 1. Emergency Services (including emergency air ambulance services) are covered at the Network costsharing level if services are received from an Out-of-Network Provider. - 2.
-The allowed amount used to determine the Plan's Benefit payment for covered Emergency Services rendered in an Out-of-Network Hospital, or by an Out-of-Network Provider in a Network Hospital, is the "recognized amount" determined in accordance with applicable state or federal law, or, if less, the amount actually billed by the Out-of-Network Provider. - 3.
-The allowed amount used to determine the Plan's Benefit payment when additional services are provided after the Member is Stabilized and as part of outpatient observation or an inpatient or outpatient stay with respect to the visit in which the Emergency Services are provided ("Post-Stabilization Services") is also the "recognized amount" (or lower amount actually billed) as described above, unless the Out-of-Network Provider obtains the Member's Out-of-Network Consent, as permitted under federal law.
+1. Emergency Services and air ambulance charges are covered at the Network cost-sharing level if services are received from an Out-of-Network Provider.

+- 2. The allowed amount used to determine the Plan's Benefit payment for covered Emergency Services rendered in an Out-of-Network Hospital, or by an Out-of-Network Provider in a Network Hospital, or for covered air ambulance services provided by an Out-of-Network Provider, is the "recognized amount" determined in accordance with applicable state or federal law, or, if less, the amount actually billed by the Out-of-Network Provider. - 3.
+With respect to Emergency Services, the allowed amount used to determine the Plan's Benefit payment when additional services are provided after the Member is Stabilized and as part of outpatient observation or an inpatient or outpatient stay with respect to the visit in which the Emergency Services are provided ("Post-Stabilization Services") is also the "recognized amount" (or lower amount actually billed) as described above, unless the Out-of-Network Provider obtains the Member's Out-of-Network Consent, as permitted under federal law.
 Post-Stabilization Services for which the Member provides their Out-of-Network Consent are not deemed to be Emergency Services for the purposes of these cost-sharing principles.

-The Member is responsible for applicable Network cost-sharing amounts (any Deductible, Copay or Coinsurance) for such Emergency Services.
-The Member is not responsible for any charges that may be made in excess of the allowed amount for such Emergency Services.
-If the Out-of-Network Provider bills you for an amount higher than the amount you owe as indicated on the Explanation of Benefits (EOB) for such Emergency Services, contact the Claims Administrator's Customer Service team at the phone number on your ID Card.
+The Member is responsible for applicable Network cost-sharing amounts (any Deductible, Copay, or Coinsurance) for such Emergency Services or air ambulance services.
+Any such Deductible will accumulate toward the Member's Network Deductible, and any such Deductible, Copay, or Coinsurance will accumulate toward the Member's Network Out-of-Pocket Limit.
+The Member is not responsible for any charges that may be made in excess of the allowed amount for such Emergency Services or air ambulance services.
+If the Out-of-Network Provider bills you for an amount higher than the amount you owe as indicated on the Explanation of Benefits (EOB) for such Emergency Services or air ambulance services, contact the Claims Administrator's Customer Service team at the phone number on your ID Card.